Creating a community that thrives

 Winter Appeal

-As this Winter approaches, we need your help to deliver 200 Winter Care Packages to our older residents in need.
-Many face serious health problems, chronic diseases, isolation and loneliness.
+As winter approaches, we are seeking support to deliver 200 Winter Care Packages to older residents in need.
+Many of these residents face serious health issues, chronic diseases, isolation, and

 Lewis Court Fund

-The Lewis Court Fund was established when United Way Glenelg was selected as custodians of the division of funds from the sale of the Lewis Court Home for the Aged facility in 2013.
+The Lewis Court Fund was established in 2013 when United Way Glenelg was selected as the custodian of funds from the sale of the Lewis Court Home for the Aged facility.

-In accordance with the wishes of the Lewis Court Board the capital amount of 1 million dollars is preserved for future generations with United Way Glenelg investing the money safely and responsibly with the assistance of BWC Wealth.
+In accordance with the wishes of the Lewis Court Board, the initial capital of $1 million is being preserved for future generations with the help of BWC Wealth.

-Each year the original amount plus CPI is reinvested with the amount remaining available to community groups working on projects to benefit older shire residents.
+The fund is reinvested each year with the original amount plus the Consumer Price Index, and the remaining amount is made available to community groups working on projects to benefit older residents in the Glenelg Shire.